-Our next webinar will explore the relationships Affluents have with social media – everything from the rise of influence to their concerns over privacy and trust.
+Our latest webinar examined the relationships Affluents have with social media – everything from the rise of influence to their concerns over privacy and trust.

-Check out the preview below and register now to join us Thursday, October 10.
+Check out the preview below and listen to the webinar recording here.

 Source: Ipsos Affluent Survey USA Q3 Barometer 2019

 Affluents are committed to social media and spend a mean of 2.25 hours per day on social media platforms.
 However, perhaps surprisingly, males are spending significantly more time on social media than females.

 Socializing and entertainment are top reasons for using social media.
 Not surprisingly, Affluencers – the affluent influencers who are the first to try new products and tell others about their experiences — are more likely to use the platforms to both make recommendations and share their experiences.

 And despite the perception of social media as a channel for negative discourse and feedback, nearly a third of Affluents are spreading product and services good news stories.